pdariuslee/reading-notes/README.md

-## Welcome to Darius' Reading Notes
+## Welcome to Darius Lee's Reading Notes
 ### Description
 This page is a collection of my notes as I become a better Software Developer.

 ## Welcome to GitHub Pages